What is COP26? How the pivotal UN conference could avert global climate 'catastrophe' - KESQ

 Half a degree may not sound like a huge difference, but scientists say any additional warming past 1.5 degrees will trigger more intense and frequent climate extremes.
 For example, limiting warming to 1.5 degrees instead of 2 degrees could result in around 420 million fewer people being frequently exposed to extreme heatwaves, according to the UN.

-Scientists see 2 degrees as a critical threshold where extreme weather would render some of the world’s most densely populated areas into inhabitable desserts or flood them with sea water.
+Scientists see 2 degrees as a critical threshold where extreme weather would render some of the world’s most densely populated areas into uninhabitable deserts or flood them with sea water.

 Although the Paris Agreement was a landmark moment in the quest to address the climate crisis, it didn’t include details on how the world would achieve its goal.
 The subsequent COPs have sought to make the plans attached to it more ambitious and to detail courses of action.